Where to Stay in Cornwall First Time: 14 Best Areas

 Carbis Bay also features the Carbis Bay Estate.
 A stunning building featuring bay windows and ball-painted walls, it has recently hosted the leaders of the world at the G7 Summit.
 What better way to get that exclusive feeling than to stay where the most powerful people in the world have?

-Perhaps nowhere represents this quite as well as the Tate St Ives Gallery.
-Here you can find works by both local and world-famous artists side by side, giving fans of art the best of both worlds.
+You can find works by both local and world-famous artists side by side at Tate St Ives Gallery, giving fans of art the best of both worlds.

 Depending on what time of year you visit, you may even be able to attend a fabulous festival as well.
 With attractions like the St Ives Feast, St Ives May Day, St Ives September Festival, and West Cornwall May Day Celebrations, there is almost always something going on to get involved in.